-- 1. provide one-on-one services for students as specified in the students' IEP; - 2. assist with classroom management and organizing materials; - 3. provide assistance in a computer lab or media center; - 4. conduct parental involvement activities; - 5. act as a translator; - 6. assist in provision of services only under the direct supervision of a certified teacher or related service provider, specifically: - a. a teacher/related service provider plans instruction and evaluates student achievement; and b. the paraprofessional works in conjunction with the teacher or related service provider as determined by the student's IEP.
+- 1. provide one-on-one services for students as specified in the students' IEP; - 2. assist with classroom management and organizing materials; - 3. provide assistance in a computer lab or media center; - 4. conduct parental involvement activities; - 5. act as a translator; - 6. assist in provision of services only under the direct supervision of a certified teacher or related service provider, specifically: - a. a teacher/related service provider plans instruction and evaluates student achievement; and - b. the paraprofessional works in conjunction with the teacher or related service provider as determined by the student's IEP.

-A special education paraprofessional working in a Title I school-wide program shall be qualified as demonstrated by the competencies listed in the ESEA.
+A special education paraprofessional shall be qualified as follows.

-- 1. All Title I paraprofessionals must have a secondary school diploma or its recognized equivalent. - 2.
-Additionally, except as noted below, paraprofessionals hired after January 8, 2002, and working in a program supported with Title I, Part A funds must have: - a.
-Completed two years of study at an institution of higher education (In Idaho, this is thirty-two (32) credits from an accredited university or college); or - b.
+- 1. All paraprofessionals must have a secondary school diploma or its recognized equivalent. - 2.
+Additionally, except as noted below, paraprofessionals must have: - a.
+Completed two years of study at an institution of higher education; or - b.
 Obtained an associate's (or higher) degree; or - c.
 Met a rigorous standard of quality and be able to demonstrate, through a formal State or local academic assessment, knowledge of and the ability to assist in instructing, reading, writing, and mathematics (or, as appropriate, reading readiness, writing readiness, and mathematics readiness) (in Idaho this is the ETS Parapro Praxis with a minimum score of 460).